Meet Head Teacher

 And most of all, I believe in kindness.
 I actively, thoughtfully and diligently nurture kind communities.

-While there is a certain freedom in teaching online, I miss the simple pleasure of having a class of young learners.
-Tracy Manning and I have been talking about starting this school for almost 20 years.
+Tracy Manning and I had been talking about starting this school for almost 20 years.
 I am particularly excited to create a school for my own children.
 This school is, in every way, a dream come true.